-The town of Manhattan, 10 miles west of Belgrade, MT and 12 miles east of Three Forks, MT, was platted with the malting industry in mind and included grain elevators and a malting house.
+The town of Manhattan, 10 miles west of Belgrade, MT and 12 miles east of Three Forks, MT, was platted with the malting industry in mind for beer production and included grain elevators and a malting house.
 Though some malt stayed in Montana for local brewers, most of Manhattan’s malt was sent to the United States’ east coast by train.

-Manhattan Montana’s barley and irrigation operation’s labor mostly came from the Netherlands,and by 1893 a sufficient supply of Dutch had settled in the region to sustain this new, water intensive industry.
+Manhattan Montana’s barley and irrigation operation’s labor mostly came from the Netherlands, and by 1893 a sufficient supply of Dutch had settled in the region to sustain this new, water intensive industry.